mighty-gerbils/gerbil/doc/guide/README.md

 After unpacking a release or checking out the source code from Github, let `$GERBIL_HOME` be the top directory of Gerbil.

-If you are using the default configuration, can build Gerbil simply with:
+If you are using the default configuration, you can build Gerbil simply with:
 ```bash
 $GERBIL_HOME/src/build.sh
 ```